6 Ways To Cut A Toxic Friend Out Of Your Life For Good

 1. Don't be sentimental

 Every friendship, no matter how toxic it is, has its good moments.
 Of course you have memories of fun times, and laughter, but don't romanticize your past, as tempting as it might be.
-If you can learn to leave the good times in the past, and take them for what they are (isolated rays of sun through torrential raining shit), you can walk away.
+If you can learn to leave the good times in the past, and take them for what they are (isolated rays of sun through a torrential downpour), you can walk away.
 Don't be sentimental about those who don't deserve it.
 Save your fond nostalgia for people who enrich your life, and work towards building memories with them rather than dwelling on meaningless ones.

 2. Be honest

 Be honest with yourself, and with your friend.
 Don't phase someone out.
-That fucking SUCKS.
+That SUCKS.
 It also makes you just as toxic as them.
 The only exception would be for casual friends/acquaintances/party pals who wouldn't find anything amiss if you weren't at the bar on a Friday night.
 But for the friends you talk to and see regularly and intimately, it's important to communicate your desire to end the friendship.
 That way they know your agenda and won't pursue you, or be hurt by you ignoring them suddenly.